mknichel/vercel-self-hosted-model-example/README.md

 ML model, but this can be a convenient way to iterate on modeling while having a web application to interact with the results of the model.

+## Introduction

+This example has three pieces:

+- A TensorFlow Keras model trained in the `modeling/mnist` directory
+- A Vercel serverless API route using the Python runtime
+- A Next.js web application where you can draw digits and call the API route to view the results of the model.

 ## Getting started

 ### Training the model